0dan0/qr/docs/control/proxies/README.md

 Share this QR Code as a URL: <small id="urltext"></small><br>
 <button id="copyBtn">Copy URL to Clipboard</button>

 **Warning:** When this feature is enabled, the lack of LRVs will mean the Quik App will not be able to preview video on the camera.
-However, this will not prevent the full resolution transfers, or on camera playback.
+However, this will not prevent the full resolution transfer, or on camera playback.

 **Compatibility:** Labs enabled HERO10